kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 The python example codes were run using python3 and PythTB version 1.7.2.

+Note that the examples (and the three-dimensional examples in particular) are quite computationally intensive.
 ## References

 Please cite the following papers when using this package: